Back

 P.A.M.
 Dirac

-First awarded in 1985, the Dirac Medal is given in honour of P.A.M.
+First awarded in 1985, the Dirac Medal is given in honor of P.A.M.
 Dirac, one of the greatest physicists of the 20th century and a staunch friend of the Centre.
 It is awarded annually on Dirac's birthday, 8 August, to scientists who have made significant contributions to theoretical physics.

 The ICTP Prize was created in 1982 by the ICTP Scientific Council to recognize outstanding and original contributions in physics by young scientists from, and working in, developing countries.